tiepdotme/marabesi.com/_posts/2017-03-19-intel-galileo-and-debian.md

 I changed the approach, so now I' trying to have node red working on the intel Galileo.
 The first challenge is to update the node version to at least 4.*.

+## EDIT: April 16 2017

+As a final word, I gave up on Galileo Debian image, I decide to step back and try again the Yocto image.
+There are many issues to work when using Debian such as the MRAA library, SSH and even the network some times doesn't work.